-Note 16.
+Note 15.
 Fair value measurements

-The estimated fair values of our financial instruments are shown in the following table (in millions).
-The carrying values of cash and cash equivalents, accounts receivable and accounts payable, accruals and other liabilities are deemed to be reasonable estimates of their fair values.
+Our financial assets and liabilities are summarized below according to the fair value hierarchy.
+The carrying values of cash and cash equivalents, accounts receivable and accounts payable, accruals and other liabilities are considered to be reasonable estimates of their fair values.
+As of June 30, 2012 and December 31, 2011, the carrying values and fair values of financial assets and liabilities were as follows (in millions).